mehwishferoz/mehwishferoz.github.io/README.md

 - **Weighted Round Robin Algorithm**: Distributes traffic based on server capacity.
 [35] [Code](./codes/38.md)

 - **Least Connections Algorithm**: Directs traffic to the server with the fewest active connections.
 [36] [Code](./codes/39.md)

+---

+## Reflections

+This portfolio shows my journey of learning and using advanced algorithms in computer networks.
+It demonstrates how these algorithms help improve data flow, routing, security, and efficiency.
+Each example illustrates my learning process, problem-solving skills, and practical application in networking.
+This experience has enhanced my understanding and inspired me to keep innovating in this field.

+---

 ## References